pydantic/pydantic/docs/visual_studio_code.md

 It prevents other code from changing a model instance once it's created, keeping it **"frozen"**.

-When using the second version to declare `frozen=True` (with **keyword arguments** in the class definition), Pylance/Pyright can use it to help you check in your code and **detect errors** when something is trying to set values in a model that is "frozen".
+When using the second version to declare `frozen=True` (with **keyword arguments** in the class definition), Pylance can use it to help you check in your code and **detect errors** when something is trying to set values in a model that is "frozen".

 ![VS Code strict type errors with model](./img/vs_code_08.png)